INFORMATION ABOUT FOREST SCHOOL CLASSES

 We have a zero tolerance policy for hitting, grabbing, pushing and name-calling.

-We offer caregiver and child, family and drop-off classes.
+We offer caregiver & child and drop-off classes.
 Please note which type of class you are registering for when you sign up.

 We offer one make up class a season.
 Partial refunds may be granted up to two weeks after the first class.